Our YEP! Team

 When I’m not at YEP!, you can find me practicing law (I recently gained admission to the Arizona Bar), baking, reading historical fiction, or playing piano and singing.

-How exciting it is for me to be continuing as Congregation Kehillah’s YEP!
-Hebrew Teacher.
+After 36 years in Jewish Education I have decided to retire from being Congregation Kehillah’s YEP!
+Hebrew Teacher, but I am excited to be staying on as a sub as B’nai Mitzvah tutor.
 Teaching is my profession, but working with children in Jewish education is a passion.
 For many years I served as Director of a synagogue preschool.
 Outside of religious school life, I have held various positions.
 To touch on some highlights, I served as the Bicycle and Pedestrian Safety Coordinator with the Arizona Department of Health Services and created statewide programs for children from preschool through grade 12, promoting bicycle and pedestrian safety.
 Another interesting job was developing a music education program called MusiKids, for children eighteen months to 10 years old, supervising 51 programs and training teachers throughout Arizona.
 While working these jobs, I have continued to teach religious school, Adult Hebrew and tutor Bar/Bat Mitzvah students.
 A few years ago, I received my advanced certification as a Life Coach and continue a part-time practice today.
-Now entering my 35th year in Jewish Education, I look forward to continuing this journey with Rabbi Sharfman and the rest of the YEP! team.
+I look forward to continuing this journey with Rabbi Sharfman and the rest of the YEP! team in a different, yet just as important, position.

 Debbie Sobel – Judaic Studies Teacher